ROOTZLA/SPOSS_2/README.md

 __Welcome to play RPS!__

-* Write 1 for Stone
+* Write 1 for Rock (Sten beats Scissors and Lizard)
-* Write 2 for Paper
+* Write 2 for Scissors (Scissors beats Paper and Lizard)
-* Write 3 for Scissors
+* Write 3 for Paper (Paper beats Stone and Spock)
-* Write 4 for Lizard
+* Write 4 for Lizard (Lizard beats Paper and Spock)
-* Write 5 for Spock
+* Write 5 for Spock (Spock beats Rock and Scissors)

 __Good luck!__